jebitok-dev/Jebitok-dev/README.md

 - 🔭 I’m currently working on react projects
 - 🌱 I’m currently learning to write meaningful code using javascript, react, nodejs, html and css plus a bit of figma for design.
 - 👯 I’m looking to collaborate on open-source projects especially good first issues on javascript and react.
-- 🤔 I’m looking for help with proper deployment of projects
+- 🤔 I’m looking for help with proper deployment of projects using heroku
 - 💬 Ask me about web development, javascript and tech related ideas.
 - 📫 How to reach me: sharonkosgei4@gmail.com
 - 😄 Pronouns: her/she